 Al Green’s Early Life

-The 75-years-old began living with his prostitute girlfriend and began abusing narcotics.
+Al Green began living with his prostitute girlfriend and began abusing narcotics.
 As a high school student, Green started the vocal group Al Greene & the Creations.
 He stands tall with a height of 5 ft and 10 inches tall which is equivalent to 1.79 m.